"WHEN EVERYBODY FINDS OUT, IT WILL BE TOO LATE"

-As one of the three southern group islands known as Nga-Pu-Toru, Atui attracts the spirit of the explorer.
-With no nightclubs, virtually no township, around 400 people and a couple of cafes along with precious little traffic – this is a true escape.
+As one of the three southern group islands known as Nga-Pu-Toru, Atiu attracts the spirit of the explorer.
+With no nightclubs, virtually no township and a couple of cafes along with precious little traffic – this is a true escape.
 Life is pretty much the same as it was some 25 years ago and offers therefore a really genuine insight into island living with its five small villages of Tengatangi, Areora, Ngatiarua, Mapumai and Teenui nestled in the centre.
 Gardens thrive on its rich soil and on certain days the soft aroma of organically grown coffee beans roasting wafts past from plantations that produce some of the best Arabica coffee in the Pacific.

-And for the intrepid, a walk through that fantastic dense tropical jungle covering the makatea leads to Anatakitaki Cave where an astonishing three caverns harbour clear cool pools of water, stalagmites, stalactites and a high natural cathedral ceiling above.
+There are numerous limestone caves dotted around the island.
+These caves are continually being carved out by the interaction of fresh and salt water.
+Some even house pools of artesian water that create both beautiful and exciting swimming holes.
+A walk through that fantastic dense tropical jungle covering the makatea leads to Anatakitaki Cave where an astonishing three caverns harbour clear cool pools of water, stalagmites, stalactites and a high natural cathedral ceiling above.
 The caves which riddle the makatea coastline were often used as burial grounds and ancient artefacts can be found deep in the chambers.
 The Te Ana o Raka, with its amazing 15 chambers was the home of the Rakanui family and Nurau and Vai Akaruru are deep subterranean waters which cave divers dream about with their some 50 metre depths.

-But if you think it’s only the lofty bird levels that hold appeal on this lush flatland – try a traditional rite that ends many a day for even the most diligent bird lover.
+By night you must join us at a tumunu, or local beer club.
+The tumunu, which translates as “coconut trunk”, is a century old tradition where our people gather to discuss local events while drinking their delicious home brewed fruit beer, which is of course stored in barrels, made from coconut trunks.
 Some of the Maoris found the missionary influence just a tad too much and when they were told “no drinking” they simply took to the bush and began their own ritual of the tumunu; a very convivial activity named after the brewing barrels which are carved out of the thickest part of the coconut palm.
 It involves passing round a half coconut filled with fermented fruit juice while sitting in a circle chatting.
 Opened and closed with a prayer, the ceremony has clear codes of conduct.
 But ultimately after a couple of swigs of this lethal potion, the chat becomes somewhat indecipherable.
-It certainly beats pub crawling for a six.